neokry/noun-site/README.md

 ### Defualt Themes

-Quickly started with our two default themes `lightTheme` or `darkTheme`
+Quickly get started with our two default themes `lightTheme` or `darkTheme`

 ```javascript
 import { lightTheme } from "theme/default";